Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 - Option to hide the first line of monolingual dictionaries
 - Compatibility with [other portable handlebars](#compatability-with-other-handlebars)

+The main difference between these handlebars and the handlebars used by jp-mining-note is that some default settings have been manually changed, so that definitions are exported in a minimalistic HTML format.
-Additionally, these definitions can be exported in a minimalistic HTML format, which almost completely conforms with the default Yomichan handlebars.
+This minimal format (almost) completely conforms with the default Yomichan handlebars, so it should work for any note type.

 ---